Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 As his mother blabbers on, his father strides past indignantly, settles in a chair, and grimly scrutinizes his phone.
 Deep creases line his face, permanent scars from his contempt; he bears a severely sharpened scowl to the point where glares would bruise darker than whatever physical beatings he never threatened.
 Hitori prefers that he raise a hand than nothing at all.

 “Hitori, have you been doing good?
-Did you see the girl I sent you a picture of?
+Did you meet the girl I sent you a picture of?
 Oh—where’s the food?”
 His mother’s nails dig impatiently into his cheek, and he shakes her hands off, looking away.

 “Dinner will be ready soon.
 You can sit down if you want to.”